• West Coast sneaker waves kill more people than all other weather hazards

 Why are Sneaker Waves so Dangerous?

 While rare, sneaker waves can be phenomenally dangerous; they are hard to predict, appear suddenly with no prior warning or indication and lash out with an exceptional amount of force.
-The sudden enlargement of the wave can catch unwary swimmers, people walking along the shoreline and those standing on the beach and jetties, washing them out into the sea.
+The sudden enlargement of the wave can catch unwary swimmers, people walking along the shoreline, and those standing on the beach and jetties, washing them out into the ocean.

 Furthermore, the mixture of sand and water is similar to liquid cement that acts as a weighted anchor or even a death shroud.
-The high concentration of sand in the wave can saturate clothing, thus increasing their, and consequently your, weight exponentially.
+The high concentration of sand in the wave can saturate clothing, thus increasing their weight and consequently yours exponentially.
 This can weigh you down making any escape almost impossible.

-How many of you enjoy a peaceful walking along a shore line?
-Warm beams of sunshine and the distant roars of the ocean; they really do form the perfect combination, don’t they?
-Here is the issue though, even at a 20 yard distance from the shore line, a sneaker wave can creep up on you.
+How many of you enjoy peaceful walking along a shoreline?
+Warm beams of sunshine and the distant roars of the ocean really do form the perfect combination, don’t they?
+Here is the issue though, even at a 20 yards distance from the shoreline, a sneaker wave can creep up on you.